pactus-project/docs/content/tutorials/send-transaction-gui.md

 ![Transfer Transaction Dialog](/images/transfer-transaction-dialog.png)

+Some exchanges and third-party services require a memo/tag to credit deposits correctly.
-When sending or receiving a transaction from either exchange or another person that's not you, it is important to use a memo to ensure the transaction is attributed to the intended recipient.
+If the recipient provides a memo, include it to ensure the transaction is attributed properly.

 ## Sending a Bond Transaction